autowarefoundation/autoware.universe/control/trajectory_follower_base/README.md

 - `isReady()`: Check if the control is ready to compute.
 - `run()`: Compute control commands and return to [Trajectory Follower Nodes](../trajectory_follower_node/README.md).
 This must be implemented by inherited algorithms.
 - `sync()`: Input the result of running the other controller.
-  - steer angle convergence
+  - is lateral controller ready to move?
-    - allow keeping stopped until steer is converged.
+    - allow keeping stopped until lateral controller output is stable.
   - velocity convergence(currently not used)

 See [the Design of Trajectory Follower Nodes](../trajectory_follower_node/README.md#Design) for how these functions work in the node.